willkurt/lacan-racket/markdown/lacan.md

 ![What is the relationship between the signifier and our programming?](./images/rust_cohle.jpg){width=300px}

 What we've worked out here is a round about way of showing how Lacan's real point is that the signifiers which provide the foundation of our unconcious are, in there own way, our programming.

+Viewing the signifiers as the programming language of the mind is not too far off from the way we start to understand the signifier in it's role in dominant ideologies that shape our culture, behavior and overall view of relatity.
+In a somewhat suprisingly way we can walk away with a new view of Lacan as seeing our minds as closer to Lisp programs, manupulating symbols to create a computation that is our reality.